Where bloggers meet other bloggers.

 Being five years old.

-Walking the expo with Marianne and our new friend and fellow Chicago blogger Tammy.
+I loved walking the exposition floor with my friend Marianne and our new friend and fellow Chicago blogger Tammy.

 |Do you see my wine friends??

-Watching Voices of the Year, laughing and crying with some of the readers.
+Watching Voices of the Year, laughing and crying with some readers.

 And proud of our Shannon for her piece being selected among the other amazing pieces.